remdui/MultivariateNormativeModeling/README.md

 ### Code Repository

-This repository contains the code for the master thesis project.
 The code is structured as follows:

 - The `config` directory contains configuration files required to run the project.
 - The `data` directory contains raw and processed data (not included in the repository due to privacy reasons).